DaniloTnk/FreeCodeAcademyPython/README.md

 $ cd FreeCodeCamp
 $ virtualenv -p python3 freecodecamp
 $ source freecodecamp/bin/activate
-$ mkdir girraffeacademy
+$ mkdir giraffeacademy
-$ cd girraffeacademy
+$ cd giraffeacademy
 ```

-I create a general folder **FreeCodeCamp** that will be my root folder for this project, than I created the virtual environment, activated it and create my python project folder **girrafeacademy** this will be the project on git.
+I create a general folder **FreeCodeCamp** that will be my root folder for this project, than I created the virtual environment, activated it and create my python project folder **girafeacademy** this will be the project on git.
 Now I will make this folder a git project, create a README.md file and make my first commit.
 > Before this steps I have created a new repository on github name FreeCodeAcademyPython and copy the repository url.